kavia-common/BankApp-179898/README.md

 # Banking Application using Java 17+ (Java 21-ready), Spring Boot 3, Spring Security 6, and H2 DB

 RESTful API to simulate simple banking operations.

+IMPORTANT (temporary): Authentication is fully disabled globally
+- All endpoints under /bank-api/** are publicly accessible without credentials.
+- HTTP Basic authentication is disabled.
+- CSRF protection is disabled.
+- Frame options are disabled so the H2 console renders in a browser.
+This is intentional for a temporary period to simplify testing and debugging.

 ## Requirements